Behavioural change that sticks because progress is visible

 • AHT and FCR

 Diagnosis and next‑step clarity reduce detours, transfers and repeat contacts.
-Leaders verify examples; trends confirm the shift.
+Leaders verify examples; Leaders verify examples and watch whether trends start to shift.

 • NPS and conversion